February Focus: Prevention

 The most common condition among children is largely preventable.
-According to the American Academy of Pediatric Dentistry (AAPD), dental caries/cavities are four times more common than childhood asthma and three times more likely than childhood obesity.
-For dental hygienists, NCDHM offers a great opening and opportunity to spread the word about how poor oral health and caries impact kids’ health and quality of life.
+According to the American Academy of Pediatric Dentistry (AAPD), dental caries are 4 times more common than childhood asthma and 3 times more likely than childhood obesity.
+NCDHM offers an opportunity to spread the word about how poor oral health and caries impact kids’ health and quality of life.

 February Events & Content